I recently decided to get serious about building my own email mailing list. Here are the three steps I used to get my first 100 subscribers.

 Next, I wrote the lessons.
 They were short, around 250 words each.
 Some even shorter.

-Once I got all the messages written I enabled the automation in my mailing list tool and it started sending the messages.
+Once I got all the messages written I enabled the automation and it started sending the messages.

 The campaign was a success.
 Within two weeks I had 128 subscribers.